jveilleux/FarmFreshWeb/payment-methods-2.md

 ### MasterCard Internet Gateway Service \(MIGS\)

 Set up of this service needs to be done through your bank.
-So far it has been tested with Bendigo Bank.

 ### Pin Payments

 For Pin Payments you only require your API key.
-You need to set up an account with Pin Payments first, and can get a discount by signing up as an OFN member \([https://pin.net.au/partners/open-food-network/signup](https://pin.net.au/partners/open-food-network/signup)\)
+You need to set up an account with Pin Payments first.

-**API Key:**Enter your “Live Secret API Key’ here – you can find this in your PinPayments account \(see below\).
+**API Key: **Enter your “Live Secret API Key’ here – you can find this in your PinPayments account \(see below\).
 First from your account, select API Keys.
-Then once you have generated an API key, copy the ‘Live Secret API Key’ and paste it into the API key field in OFN.
+Then once you have generated an API key, copy the ‘Live Secret API Key’ and paste it into the API key field in FFW.

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/API-Keys.png "API Keys")